Quantum corrections to the Hawking radiation spectrum: Introduction

 \section{Introduction}

-By now, it is very well-known that a black hole must emit particles, thanks to Hawking \cite{Hawking}.
-He also argued that the radiation spectrum must follow the Planck radiation spectrum.
-However, strictly speaking, this may not be the case, as Hawking's calculation was semi-classical rather than full-quantum.
-Perhaps, from these considerations, Bekenstein and Mukhanov showed that the Hawking radiation spectrum would be discrete if the allowed area is the integer multiples of unit area \cite{Bekenstein}.
-In this paper, by assuming the locality of photon emissions from black hole (i.e. a photon is emitted from a single area quantum in the black hole, rather than from extended regions), which leads to the selection rule for quantum black hole, we argue that the Hawking radiation spectrum is still discrete contrary to what Barreira, Carfora and Rovelli argued \cite{BCR} and Krasnov argued \cite{Krasnov}, even in the case that the allowed area is not simply the integer multiples of unit area, as long as the area spectrum is quantized as loop quantum gravity predicts \cite{Discreteness, General, Ashtekar}.
+Thanks to Hawking, a black hole is well known to emit particles\cite{Hawking}.
+Hawking also argued that the radiation spectrum must follow the Planck radiation spectrum.
+However, strictly speaking, this is not necessarily the case as Hawking's calculation was semi-classical rather than fully quantum.
+Perhaps starting from this observation, Bekenstein and Mukhanov showed that the Hawking radiation spectrum is discrete if the allowed area values are integer multiples of a single unit area\cite{Bekenstein}.
+In this paper, by closely reviewing how Planck's black body radiation formula is derived, we argue that the Hawking radiation spectrum is discrete not just when the allowed area values are integer multiples of a single unit area but also when the area spectrum is quantized as loop quantum gravity predicts\cite{Discreteness, General, Ashtekar}.
+This result contradicts previous arguments by Barreira \textit{et al.}\cite{BCR} and Krasnov\cite{Krasnov}.